jgm/pandoc/doc/lua-filters.md

 ### `from_simple_table (table)` {#pandoc.utils.from_simple_table}

-Creates a [Table][Tables] block element from a [SimpleTable].
+Creates a [Table] block element from a [SimpleTable].
 This is useful for dealing with legacy code which was written for pandoc versions older than 2.10.

 Returns:

--   table block element ([Table][Tables])
+-   table block element ([Table])

 Usage: